trashhalo/obsidian-extract-url/README.md

 - **Extract**: Replace url or document with readable markdown extracted from the sites html content
 - **Title Only**: Replace url or document with a markdown anchor with the title extracted from the page content
 - **Import from Clipboard**: Extract content from url that is found in your clipboard and dump it at your cursor.
-Desktop only

 # Youtube